 HTML mode vs URL mode

 - Context Dependency: HTML mode performs context-based recording whereas URL mode is free from context i.e. contextless recording.
-Since the resources are separated by individual request in URL mode, so there is no context dependency between them.
+Since the resources are separated by individual requests in URL mode, so there is no context dependency between them.

 - Resources: In HTML mode, the page resources like image, .css etc. are recorded in a single request whereas individual requests are created for each resource in URL mode.

-- User Action: In HTML mode, each user action belongs to one request whereas in URL mode, multiple requests associated with one user action depends on the number of resources available on the page.
+- User Action: In HTML mode, each user action belongs to one request whereas in URL mode, multiple requests associated with one user action depend on the number of resources available on the page.

 - Script Size: The size of the HTML mode script is comparatively smaller than the size of the URL mode script.
-The reason is in URL mode script each resource has a separate request.
+The reason is in the URL mode script each resource has a separate request.